-Public Law 110-157, signed on December 26, 2007, allows the Department of Veterans Affairs (VA) to furnish a Government headstone or marker for the graves of eligible veterans who died on or after November 1, 1990, regardless of whether the grave is already marked with a privately purchased headstone or marker.
-Under the previous law, when the grave was already marked, only veterans who died on or after September 11, 2001 were eligible.
+Public Law 110-157, signed on Dec.
+26, 2007, allows the Department of Veterans Affairs (VA) to furnish a Government headstone or marker for the graves of eligible Veterans who died on or after Nov.
+1, 1990, regardless of whether the grave is already marked with a privately purchased headstone or marker.
+Under the previous law, when the grave was already marked, only Veterans who died on or after Sept.
+11, 2001 were eligible.

 To order a medallion claimants should use the form, VA 40-1330M, Claim for Government Medallion for Placement in a Private Cemetery.